M193 Ballistics thumbnail image

 M193 ammo cutaway view

 Let’s start with the numbers.
-The M193 round is a 55-grain, boat-tail, lead core FMJ bullet with a muzzle velocity of, on average, 3,250 feet per second.
+The M193 round is a 55-grain, boat-tail, lead core FMJ bullet with a Muzzle velocity of, on average, 3,250 feet per second.
 To prevent moisture in the round, the primer and case mouth are both chemically sealed, which is crucial for military ammunition stored and used in harsh environments across the world.

 We briefly mentioned the round’s introduction in the Vietnam War.
 Back then, it was a light, surprisingly fast bullet designed for the U.S. Army’s M16 — a firearm that features a slow rifling rate of 1:12.
 At the time, a 1:12 spin rate was more than enough for the M193 round, proving adequate compared to heavier rounds, such as tracers, while in combat scenarios.